-You want to know good, professional people who want to build relationships with you and your family and friends for the next decades by giving you great value, instead of taking as much as they can from you and moving on to the next client.
+We want to know good, professional people who want to build relationships with us and our families and friends for the next decades by giving us great value, instead of taking as much as they can from us and moving on to the next client.
 You’re only going to recommend us to your people if you’re satisfied with how we treat you, the quality of the work we do for you and the price we ask in exchange for that good work.
+That’s a big part of our business model.
 We’ll give you great value and we’ll let you know if complications come up and expected costs to resolve them.
+Then it’s up to you.
 It’s your money and we won’t spend it without your permission.

 Did you know that the Queensland law firm insurer advises that conveyancing is one of the highest risk / claim areas of law?
-Higher than litigation, personal injury, family law and insurance law.
+More claims than litigation, personal injury, family law and insurance law.
 How can that be?
 Why is buying or selling a property risky?
 What goes wrong?

-It would be easy to budget and plan if everyone was always agreeable and reasonable and realistic.
-That can change fast when big money is involved and people are greedy or stressed.
+It would be easy to budget and plan if everyone was always agreeable and realistic.
+That changes fast when big money is involved and people are greedy or stressed.
 Some people are just plain difficult or volatile or spiteful; some stakeholders are too large to care and that’s outside anyone else’s control.
 The simple and cost-effective solution we’d prefer might just not be on the table.

 That atmosphere of stressed buyers and sellers blindly struggling for their own self-interest in unfamiliar transactions can bring out the worst in people and lead to sudden, urgent and volatile disputes.

 A law firm is a risk shop.
 Our clients come to us with challenging and stressful situations because they can’t work their way through them safely.
-Often they’ve already tried but can’t get clarity on what’s been agreed.
-There’s too much on the line often including grave risk, money or opportunity and they are on unfamiliar ground.
+Often they’ve already tried but can’t get clarity on what’s happened or what’s been agreed.
+There’s too much on the line often including life changing risk, money or opportunity and they are on unfamiliar ground.
 People just don’t go to lawyers for help with simple situations which are totally safe and certain.
 That wouldn’t make sense.

-We carefully look at the client situation, work out the danger(s) and then help the client through whatever minefield they bring to us.
+We have experience and good tools to carefully look at the client situation, work out the danger(s) and then help the client through whatever minefield they bring to us.
 Even with years of experience, a minefield is still a minefield and missteps can have catastrophic consequences.
 What would you charge to be a professional guide through a minefield?

 People who have unrealistic expectations that unexpected issues or disputes can’t happen or will be included in a small “Fixed Fee” are unlikely to be a good fit for Clearman Lawyers.

 Let’s be transparent with each other.
 Like you, we expect to be paid to do good work properly.
 We can provide you with fixed fees only if you can guarantee that nothing will change or go wrong.
-But the whole reason you need a lawyer is because you recognise that there can be expensive issues and you want to have a really good chance of avoiding them, now and down the track.
+But the whole reason we need lawyers is because we recognise that there can be expensive issues and we want to have a really good chance of avoiding them, now and down the track.

 You also want good value.
 Because it’s unfamiliar you may not exactly know how much that kind of help costs and whether you can trust anyone to help you.
-You want to avoid the ’sticker shock’ of an unexpected lawyer’s bill and usual poor communication that goes with it.
+You want to avoid the ”sticker shock” astonishment and dismay at an unexpectedly high price of an unexpected lawyer’s bill and usual poor communication that goes with it.

-Shopping around is probably the best idea here.
-My dad always says to get three quotes.
+My dad always says to get three quotes so shopping around is probably the best idea here.
 Be on your guard if one of the quotes is much cheaper than the others because it might be a ‘down payment’ on an upsell product.
-Why would an effective lawyer do great work for half price?
+Why would an effective lawyer happily do great work for half price?

 We hear that question every day.
 People ask this question partly because they want things to be simple and cost-effective.
 We love a good bargain too.